sagebind/rote/README.md

 This will compile Rote along with a downloaded Lua 5.3 interpreter.

+*Note that Rote currently requires the nightly channel of the Rust compiler.

 ## Usage
 To use Rote in your project, create a `Rotefile` in your project root.
 A `Rotefile` is a valid Lua script and should contain valid Lua code.
 Below is an example `Rotefile`: